solandrust/solfate-site/content/articles/intro-to-solana-cli.md

 With your new wallet setup, and selected to the correct RPC network, you will need to fund your wallet with SOL.
 This SOL will be used to deploy programs to the blockchain, as well as pay for rent and [transactions](https://docs.solana.com/transaction_fees) while you are developing programs.

-periodically as your deploy/interact with Solana programs, you will need to fund your wallet with SOL (the native Solana token).
+Periodically as your deploy/interact with Solana programs, you will need to fund your wallet with SOL (the native Solana token).

 You can fund your account using two methods: